michael-okeefe/elm-examples/README.md

 development features for source-maps) to the index.html page inside the corresponding example directory.

+To add a new example:

+    > lein repl
+    ...
+    user=> (require '[example.mknew :refer [new-example]])
+    user=> (let [example-name "newexample"
+                 title "My New Example"]
+             (new-example example-name title))

+This will create a new directory user `examples/<newexample>` pre-populated with some template files for creating new examples.
+Edit the `examples/<newexample>/src/core.cljs` file to begin creating your new example.
+You may on occasion need to edit the index.html as well (to add new structure or for adding static CSS).

 # Photo Credits

 Image "rocks.jpg" is by Diego Delso.
 Photo obtained from Wikimedia commons